seanmtracey/cloudflare-todo-tutorial/README.md

 For now, we're just going to upload the assets as they are so we can get a live URL where we can see our changes on the web.

-There's also a `functions` directory which will defined the endpoints for our Workers-powered API that will interact with our KV namespace.
+There's also a `functions` directory which will define the endpoints for our Workers-powered API that will interact with our KV namespace.
 Right now, they're just empty files, but they'll be uploaded all the same.
 We'll make this perform ✨magic✨ later on in this tutorial.

 To deploy our static assets to our Pages Project, enter the following command in your terminal